 South Dublin County has a strong and diverse economic base.
-The County is home to 6,975 (SDCC rates data 2022) business entities and had 84,6271 jobs at the time of Census 2016 (CSO Workplace Zone Data).
+The County is home to 6,104 (GeoDirectory Q2 2020) business entities and had 84,6271 jobs at the time of Census 2016 (CSO Workplace Zone Data).
 Retailing, transportation and distribution, industry and manufacturing, professional and financial services, medical and pharmaceuticals are the key economic sectors in the County.
-There are currently 1,352 ha of land zoned specifically for employment use in the County with an estimated 617 ha undeveloped to date.
-In addition, there is 425 ha of land zoned for regeneration focused on Cookstown in Tallaght and the City Edge lands.
+There are currently 1,352 ha of land zoned specifically for employment use in the County with an estimated 624 ha undeveloped to date.
+In addition, there is 425 ha of land zoned for regeneration focused on Cookstown in Tallaght and the Naas Road/Ballymount area.
 The latter area crosses over the administrative boundary into Dublin City.
-It is one of the largest regeneration areas in Europe and will be subject to a joint planning framework between the two local authority's.
+It is one of the largest regeneration areas in Europe and will be subject to a joint Framework Plan between the two local authority's.